Introduction to ACME

 Signal generator

-Set the signal generator to sweep, according to Performing a measurement.
+Set up the signal generator according to Performing a measurement - Signal generator.

 Measurement settings